tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/available_acceleration_models.rst

   factory function.

 | **Dependencies**
 | 1.
 Spherical harmonic gravity field for the body exerting acceleration.
-See `Gravity field models <https://py.api.tudat.space/en/latest/gravity_field.html>`_ for
+See :doc:`Gravity field models <gravity_field>` for
   options on how to define one (if the default gravity field model of the exerting body is not spherical harmonic).
 | 2.
 Rotation model from the inertial frame to the body-fixed frame, either from a pre-defined rotation model
-  (`Rotation models <https://py.api.tudat.space/en/latest/rotation_model.html>`_) or from the numerical propagation of the rotational dynamics of the body exerting the acceleration (Earth in the above example).
+  (:doc:`Rotation models <rotation_model>`) or from the numerical propagation of the rotational dynamics of the body exerting the acceleration (Earth in the above example).
 | 3.
 Current state of body exerting acceleration, either from a pre-defined ephemeris model
-  (see `Ephemeris models <https://py.api.tudat.space/en/latest/ephemeris.html>`_) or from the numerical propagation of the translational dynamics of the body exerting the acceleration (Earth in the above example).
+  (see :doc:`Ephemeris models <ephemeris>`) or from the numerical propagation of the translational dynamics of the body exerting the acceleration (Earth in the above example).

 .. note::